Project Report For Carry Bag

 The project report for carry bag is as follows.

 Indian governments have banned the making of these plastic product lines in the town like bags, cups, plates, spoons, and flex, however, it has also created a huge advantage for cloth and paper bag makers.

 With the ban on plastic bags below 50 microns in many of India’s states, people shift to using non-woven PP bags for carrying bag applications.

 The benefit of non-woven PP bags is that garbage collectors can quickly gather them and could be used for recycling, which isn’t the case with bags of below 50 microns.
 The possible explanation for that ban was littering.

 The international packaging industry for paper bags is increasing at a fast pace and is anticipated to expand significantly over the anticipated time period.

 The global packaging industry for paper bags is approximated to rise at a cagr of 4.3 per cent over the projected timeframe (2017-2023).
 Innovation plays a crucial role in the expansion of the world packaging industry for paper bags.

-Plastic bag disposal and recycling has caused problems and a damage to the environment.
+Plastic bag disposal and recycling have caused problems and damage to the environment.